SAIKUMAR3107/e_commerce/README.md

 ### Getting Started

-This project is a starting point for a Flutter application.
+This project is a sample E-commerce application.

 A few resources to get you started if this is your first Flutter project: